fernandovbs/nextjs-blog/posts/deploy-multiple-wordpress-sites.md

 sudo chown -R deploy:www-data /path/to/hosts
 ```

-* clone the repository at the users home path:
+* clone the repository at the user home path:

 ```sh
 sudo su deploy